-Two years ago, working with the U.S. Commercial Servicelxxxvi UNC General Administration and UNC campuses created a website designed to explain to international students where North Carolina is and tell visitors about its universities.
+Two years ago, working with the U.S. Commercial Service^{lxxxvi} UNC General Administration and UNC campuses created a website designed to explain to international students where North Carolina is and tell visitors about its universities.
 Since then the site, StudyNorthCarolina.us, has expanded to include participating private universities and community colleges in the state (see Appendix F).

-The StudyNorthCarolina.us website markets all participating campuses, a joint effort to put North Carolina, and North Carolina college campuses, of its classes, students who will become familiar with North intentionally connected to scholarship programs sponsored by the governments of Brazil and Saudi Arabia, resulting in
+The StudyNorthCarolina.us website markets all participating campuses, a joint effort to put North Carolina, and North Carolina college campuses, "on the map."